 1.4.5 An obstacle may be placed in any location where at least 20 cm is left between the obstacle and any wall.
-Obstacles must not prevent a robot from discovering routes in the maze.

-1.4.6 Obstacles that are moved or knocked over must remain where they are moved or fall and will not be reset during the run.
+1.4.6 Obstacles that are moved or knocked over must remain where they are moved or fall and will not be reset during the scoring run.